MrEliotA/prometheus-policy-autoscaler/README.md

   --set laravelWeb.image=your-registry/laravel-web:latest \
   --set laravelWorker.image=your-registry/laravel-worker:latest

-This installs:

-laravel-web Deployment + Service.

-laravel-worker Deployment + Service.

-mysqld-exporter + redis-exporter.

-PrometheusAutoscaler CRs for both web and worker.

 Extending to Other Workloads

-Although the demo focuses on Laravel, the controller is intentionally generic:

-The targetRef can point to any Deployment in any namespace.
+The controller is generic and can autoscale any Kubernetes Deployment.

-Metrics are arbitrary PromQL expressions.

-Policies are driven by configuration, not hard-coded logic.

-To adapt this to another stack:
+To adapt it:

-Instrument the application and dependencies with Prometheus metrics.
+Expose Prometheus metrics from your application

-Create a new PrometheusAutoscaler CR:
+Create a new PrometheusAutoscaler CR pointing to your Deployment

-Point spec.targetRef to your Deployment.

-Fill spec.metrics with appropriate PromQL expressions.

-Tune thresholds and behavior.

-Apply the CR and observe the controller’s decisions via:
+Define PromQL queries and thresholds

+Tune behavior settings

+Inspect decisions with:

 kubectl describe prometheusautoscaler <name>

-Kubernetes Events.

-Prometheus/Grafana dashboards.

 Next Steps

-Some ideas for future improvements:
+Possible future improvements:

-Advanced aggregation strategies (e.g. “scale based on max of HTTP RPS and queue backlog”).
+More advanced aggregation logic

-Per-metric gates (e.g. cap scale-ups when MySQL is near saturation).
+Per-metric gating (e.g., limit scale-up when MySQL is overloaded)

-Integration with KEDA or other autoscaling frameworks.
+Optional integration with KEDA

-More extensive unit tests and integration tests for the policy engine.
+Additional test coverage for policy engine

-Additional demos for non-Laravel workloads (e.g. Node.js, Go services).
+Demo stacks for non-Laravel workloads

-If you’re interested in Prometheus-based autoscaling, Laravel observability, or GitOps workflows with Jenkins and Argo CD, this repository is meant to be a practical, end-to-end example you can experiment with, adapt, and extend.